-Elements in the focus order need a role appropriate for interactive content
+Elements in the focus order should have an appropriate role

 How to Fix the Problem

 Ensure all elements in the focus order have an appropriate

 role attribute value, and if the element is a custom widget, that